Clubs: SK Sturm Graz & Grazer AK | Opening: 1997 | Capacity: 15,312 seats

 The Merkur Arena is located in the south of the city of Graz, about 2.5 kilometres from its historic city centre and about 2 kilometres more from the main railway station.

 It takes roughly 30 minutes to walk to the stadium from the city centre.
-Alternatively, one can take either tram 4 or 13.
+Alternatively, take either tram 4 or 13.
 Take the tram from Jakominiplatz (or tram 4 from Hauptplatz) in the direction of Liebenau Murpark.
 Get off at stop Stadion Liebenau.

 From the main railway station first take a tram or bus (e.g. tram 1, 3, 6, and 7, or bus E) to Jakominiplatz and then change to tram 4 or 13.

-By car, the Merkur Arena is easiest reached from the A2 motorway, which runs south of the city.
+If arriving by car, the Merkur Arena is easiest reached from the A2 motorway, which runs south of the city.
 Take exit 179 toward Knoten Graz-Ost and follow for Zentrum.
 Continue on the Süd Autobahn into the city.
 The stadium will lie on the left side of the road soon after a slight left curve.

 Address: Stadionplatz 1, A–8041 Graz